 My fellow traveller and I were caught about 0300hrs when we were approaching what was supposed to be a safe haven.
 On arríval at San Benito, my interrogation started with a strip search - including the body orifices.
 It was actually quite a relief to divest myself of the filthy, mud-soaked, smelly clothes I had been wearing for over a week and don a relatively clean pair of denims.
 However there was no underwear, no showers, no opportunity to wash - and no food or drink.
-After that initial search there was what my 'friendly' interrogator called a routine fact-finding exchange.
+After that initial search there was what my 'friendly' interrogator assured me was a routine fact-finding exchange.
 All he got from me was the Big Four.

 I was then led, blindfolded, from the interrogation room by silent guards so I never saw who they were.
 At subsequent interrogations my blindfold was removed by the interrogator once the guards had left the interrogation room.
 They, the interrogators, were dressed in nondescript quasi-military uniforms.
 I met the proverbial 'nice guys' and 'nasty guys' and sometimes one of each at the same time.
 I had no idea, at that time, who the interrogators were in real life.
 One of my interrogators spoke with a thick, pseudo-Russian accent and he threatened me with all kind of nasty things if I didn't co-operate.
 I thought it was a bit melodramatic and OTT to pretend to be a Russian.
 I was to meet him again 14 years later when I discovered that he really was a Russian émigré.
+(See this page if you cannot wait - opens in a new window.)

 The interrogators' aim was quite simple - to get their prisoners to say anything other than the Big Four.
 Even though I was weary, hungry and fed up, there was no way I believed that this was anything other than an exercise, so I had no difficulty in sticking to the Big Four, but some of my fellows apparently did.
 I knew that I would not be harmed, whatever indignities or punishments the interrogators might threaten.
 I thought the entire scenario was unrealistic but, to be fair, it was intended as a learning experience and, of course, it would have been quite a different matter had it been a real war situation.